PREP STEPS FOR IRS AUDITS

 - Complete the Audit Defense Program to organize your documents.

-- Contact Mr. Hopkins in Colorado Springs, Pueblo or Denver to set a consultation.
+- Contact Mr. Hopkins in-person, by Skype or Facetime in Colorado Springs or Pueblo to set a consultation.

 - Bring all the above documents to the consultation.
 See you there!

 The IRS has several notices of audit and they appear very similar, as in the examples.
 And, there are three ways in which the IRS will ask you to respond to them: by mail (Letter Audit), in the IRS office (Office Audit), or at your home or business (Field Audit).

 The letter audit is the most benign while the field audit is the most hazardous.
 An audit is not just an examination of your accounting books - it is a legal process of investigating you.

 Some audits are very general investigations & others are specific for a particular item.
 For instance, the IRS could audit only the alimony payments you deducted on your return by sending you Letter 3541-A.

 In any legal process it is best to get legal advice, even if you proceed alone.
 Because each case is different, there is no form or fill-in-the-blank response to the IRS.
 We construct a response for you.

 It is very important not to confuse an Audit with a Math Error procedure.
 A Math Error letter is when the IRS records are different than what you reported on your return.
 An Audit is the IRS legal process of investigation.